postsharp/Metalama/conceptual/Caravela.Framework.md

 Notice that the compile-time `foreach` loop was unrolled, so that each parameter has its own statement and that the compile-time expressions `parameter.Type` and `parameter.Name` have been evaluated and even folded with the nearby constants.
 On the other hand, the run-time calls to `Console.WriteLine` have been preserved.
 The expression `parameter.Value` is special, and has been translated to accessing the values of the parameters.

-## Inference rules

-The template engine assigns any expression and statement in your template code to one of these two _scopes_: compile time, or run time.
-It uses both inference and coercion rules.
-When conflicts happen between rules, you will get a compile-time error.

-The inference and coercion rules are the following:

-* If _x_ is run-time, then the result of any expression containing _x_ is also run-time (inference to run-time).

-    Example: `DateTime.Now` is run-time, therefore `DateTime.Now.Day` and `DateTime.Now.Day + 5` are run-time too.

-* If _F_ is a compile-time function, its parameters must be compile-time (coercion to compile-time).

-    Example: in `target.Method.Parameters[i]`, `i` must be compile-time.

-* The special method _compileTime(x)_ coerces _x_ to be compile-time.

-    Example: `compileTime( DateTime.Now )` returns the compilation time.

-* When a compile-time member returns a _dynamic_ value, for instance _IParameter.Value_, this value is run-time even if the member itself is compile-time.

-    Example: `parameter.Value` is run-time and `compileTime( parameter.Value )` is invalid.

-* Some expressions have undetermined scope (for instance literals or instance of types that exist both at compile-time and run-time).
-In case of ambiguity, run-time scope is assumed.
-If the default scope is not adequate, you should use the _compileTime_ method.

-    Example: `new StringBuilder()` is run-time but `compileTime( new StringBuilder() )` is compile-time.

-* Local variables can be either compile-time or run-time.
-The scope is uniquely determined by the expression of the variable initializer.
-  The previous rules are applied.
-Local variables without an initializer are run-time.

-  Examples:
-    * In `int i;`, `i` is run-time.
-    * In `int i = 0`, `i` is run-time.
-    * In `int i = compileTime(0)`, `i` is compile-time.
-    * In `var p = target.Method.Parameters[i]`, `p` is compile-time.

-* `if ... else` conditions are compile-time if and only if the condition is compile-time.

-    Examples:

-    * `if ( target.Method.ReturnType.Is(typeof(void)) ) {} else {}` is compile-time.
-    * `if ( target.Method.Parameters[i].Value != null) {} else {}` is run-time.

-* `foreach` loops are compile-time if and only if the expression is compile-time.

-    Examples:

-     * `foreach ( var p in target.Method.Parameters ) {}` is compile-time (therefore `p` is compile-time).
-     * `foreach ( var i in new [] { 1, 2, 3 } ) { }` is run-time.

-* `for` loops are compile-time if and only if _all_ members (initializer, condition, incrementation) are compile-time.

-    TODO: `for` loops are now run-time only.
-Compile-time detection has not been implemented.

-* `proceed()` can be invoked only once in a template.
-It cannot be invoked from a compile-time loop.

-* Compile-time variables cannot be assigned from run-time loops.

 ## Aspects, advices and Initialize

 While abstract aspects like `OverrideMethodAspect` work well for simple needs, more customization is required in more complex cases.
 For example, consider the situation where you want to apply an aspect attribute to a type and have it affect all its methods.
 In Caravela, you can do this by directly implementing the `IAspect<T>` interface and putting this logic into the `Initialize` method.
 For example: